nurafintech/whitepapers/README.md

-# Welcome to Whitepapers investigation
+# Welcome to the whitepapers investigation

-In terms of increasing the demand for using cryptocurrencies and blockchain, this could be a crucial need to find out what is happening in this big demand project.
-Reading and investigating whitepapers could be the solution for getting the correct info so that we will extract the information from their whitepapers.
+This project could be crucial to increasing demand for cryptocurrencies and blockchain.
+In fact, reading about and investigating whitepapers could be the solution for getting the right info.
+So, we're going to extract the information from their whitepapers.
-We are going to start with STX.
+We're going to start with STX.